zhaobaoping/test/BUMO_NODEJS_SDK_Guide.rst

 ~~~~~~~~~~~~~~~~

-The response data of the interfaces are ``JavaScript`` object,  the following is the structure of the response data.
+The response data of the interfaces are ``JavaScript`` object, and the following is the structure of the response data.

 ::